-(b) In any instance where the Company's or its subsidiaries' rights to Intellectual Property arise under a license or similar agreement (other than for off-the-shelf software programs that have not been customized for their use), this is indicated in Section 2.25 of the Company Disclosure Letter, and such rights are licensed exclusively to the Company or its subsidiaries, except as indicated in Section 2.25 of the Company Disclosure Letter, and such rights are licensed exclusively to the Company or its subsidiaries, except as indicated in Section 2.25 of the Company Disclosure Letter.
+(b) In any instance where the Company's or its subsidiaries' rights to Intellectual Property arise under a license or similar agreement (other than for off-the-shelf software programs that have not been customized for their use), this is indicated in Section 2.25 of the Company Disclosure Letter, and such rights are licensed exclusively to the Company or its subsidiaries, except as indicated in Section 2.25 of the Company Disclosure Letter.
 Except as indicated on Section 2.25 of the Company Disclosure Letter, no other person has an interest in or right or license to use any of the Intellectual Property.
-None of the Intellectual Property owned by the Company or its subsidiaries is, to the Company's knowledge, being infringed by others, or is subject to any outstanding order, decree, judgment, or stipulation.
-To the knowledge of the Company no litigation (or other proceedings in or before any court or other governmental, adjudicatory, arbitral, or administrative body) relating to the Intellectual Property is pending or threatened, nor is there any basis for any such litigation or proceeding.
+None of the Intellectual Property owned by the Company or its subsidiaries is, to the Company no litigation (or other proceedings in or before any court or other governmental, adjudicatory, arbitral, or administrative body) relating to the Intellectual Property is pending or threatened, nor is there any basis for any such litigation or proceeding.
 The Company and each of its subsidiaries maintains reasonable security measures for the preservation of the secrecy and proprietary nature of such of the Intellectual Property as constitute trade secrets or other confidential information.